SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 1. From the **Account** menu drop-down, click **Subscriptions**.
 All subscriptions are displayed.
 2. Click the header that shows the subscriber ID.
 For example, **1040123111111**.
 The subscribed products are displayed in a tile format.

 **Note:** The subscriptions owner will see all subscription information, including contract information and pricing details.
 However, the subscriptions beneficiary will see limited subscriptions information.
 For example, no contract duration and pricing details will be displayed.
-For more information on the backend configuration, see [Configuring and Enabling Customer Product Inventory](#configuring-and-enabling-customer-product-inventory).

 <!--**Subscriptions Owner**